ericsonga/APCSAReview/_sources/Unit10-Recursion/topic-10-1-recursion-day1.rst

     single: fractal
     pair: recursion; purpose

-Recursion is most useful when it is used to solve problems where the structure of the problem repeats.
-For example, what if you wanted to find out how much space a folder on your computers uses?
-You could add up the sizes of all the files in that folder, but folders can also contain subfolders.
-So you will have to repeat the procedure (method) for each subfolder.
-Each subfolder can also contain subfolders.
+Recursion is most useful for solving problems where the structure of the problem allows it to be broken into smaller, but similar problems, whose solutions can be combined into the solution to the original problem.

+For example, suppose you wanted to find out how much space a folder on your computer uses?
+Well, if you knew how much space each of the files and sub-folders in that folder used, you could add them up and get the answer.
+Getting the size of a regular file is usually easy, but figuring out how much space each sub-folder takes up is the same problem we stared with, just with a different folder.

+But that’s actually great news because we can use the same procedure to solve this smaller problem: find the size of all the files and sub-folders in *it* and add them up.
+Eventually, as we try to get the size more deeply nested folders, eventually we'll get to folders that only contain plain files whose sizes we can add up and return and eventually we work our way back up to give the answer to our question about the original top-most folder.

 Recursion can also be used to create fractals.
 A simple example is Sierpinski's triangle in which you subdivide a triangle into 4 new triangles as shown below.
 You can then do the some procedure with each new triangle except the center one.

 .. figure:: Figures/triangleSub.png
     :width: 452px